Banat Highland Germans

+Within the larger community of Banat Highland Germans, there have also been Zipser Germans (Zipser Sachsen), an ethnic German minority group which mostly settled in Maramureș and southern Bucovina from Zips, present-day Slovakia.
+The Banat Highland Germans are part of the Romanian Germans.

 Background

-The Banat Highland Germans are a mixture of various German-speaking settlers from Salzkammergut (contemporary Austria), South Tyrol (contemporary northern Italy), Bohemian Forest (contemporary Czech Republic), and Bavarian Forest (including the historical region of Swabia).
+The Banat Highland Germans are a mixture of various German-speaking settlers from Salzkammergut (now in Austria), the South Tyrol (now in Italy), the Bohemian Forest (now in the Czech Republic), the Bavarian Forest, and Swabia (now in Germany).
 There were also Zipser colonists in the mountainous Banat.
 Consequently, they speak a certain series of different German dialects than the Banat Swabians in the lowlands of Banat, hence the differentiation in their name based on altitude or elevation.

 History

-The Banat Highland Germans constituted themselves as an ethnic German sub-group in the present-day mountainous region of Banat during the late Modern Age, in the time of Austria-Hungary.
+The Banat Highland Germans constituted themselves as an ethnic German sub-group in the present-day mountainous region of Banat during the modern period, in the time of Austria-Hungary.

 Political representation

 Like all other German minority groups in Romania, the Banat Highland Germans are represented by the Democratic Forum of Germans in Romania (FDGR/DFDR), more specifically by the local branch in the mountainous Banat known in German as Demokratisches Forum der Banater Berglanddeutsche.